...

 2. Use a Reliable VPN or Proxy

-One helpful way to protect your IP score is to use a trusted VPN or proxy.
+One helpful way to protect your IP is to use a trusted VPN or proxy.
 These services mask your real IP address and replace it with another, effectively shielding your online activities from scrutiny.
 If you worry about maintaining privacy or avoiding problems with your score, a VPN can be a good tool for keeping things clean.

 3. Check Your IP Score Regularly